Work-life Balance

 Childcare Childcare leave Until a child turns 3 years old

 Working hours for childcare It is possible to shorten working hours by 1.5 hours per day until a child enters the fourth year of elementary school.
+It is possible to use the staggered work shift until a child enters the first year of junior high school.
+(Possible to combine with the flextime system.)

 Exemption from overtime work We exempt employees who have a preschool child from overtime work, if they apply.